 The Parallel Runtime Scheduling and Execution Controller (PaRSEC) is a generic framework for architecture-aware scheduling and management of micro-tasks on distributed many-core heterogeneous architectures.
 Applications we consider are expressed as a Direct Acyclic Graph (DAG) of tasks, with edges designating data dependencies.
 DAGs are represented in a compact problem-size independent format that can be queried to discover data dependencies in a totally distributed fashion, a drastic shift from today’s programming models, which are based on sequential flow of execution.

-PaRSEC assigns computation threads to the cores, overlaps communications and computations, and uses a dynamic, fully-distributed scheduler based on architectural features such as NUMA nodes and algorithmic features such as data reuse.
+PaRSEC orchestrates the execution of an algorithm on a particular set of resources, assigns computation threads to the cores, overlaps communications and computations, and uses a dynamic, fully-distributed scheduler based on architectural features such as NUMA nodes and algorithmic features such as data reuse.
 PaRSEC includes a set of tools to generate the DAGs and integrate them in legacy codes, a runtime library to schedule the micro-tasks on heterogeneous resources, and tools to evaluate and visualize the efficiency of the scheduling.
-Many dense and sparse linear algebra extensions have been implemented, and computational kernels have been re-implemented using PaRSEC, enabling better performance on distributed many-core systems.
+Many dense and sparse linear algebra extensions have been implemented, as well as chemistry, and seismology applications, which produced significant speedup in production codes.

 Find out more at http://icl.utk.edu/parsec/